 In 1792 Margaret wrote her own book, An Easy Introduction to General Knowledge and Polite Literature (For use of the Young Ladies at Strangeways Hall, Manchester).
 The book cost two shillings (about £11 in modern terms) and was available to be printed Manchester, Liverpool and London.
-This is an amazing achievement; as a woman in eighteenth century Britain, Margaret had no rights but she stood defiant against the social norms of the time and was a proud educator and author.
+This was an amazing achievement; as a woman in eighteenth-century Britain Margaret had no rights but she stood defiant against the social norms of the time and was a proud educator and author.

 The Taylors left Strangeways Hall in 1793 and advertisement revealed the Hall had only 6 years remaining on a 21 year lease.
 It was described as “Mansion House, called Strangeways Hall, with its extensive offices, double coach house, stables, gardens and fish ponds completely stocked.
 Together with about three acres of shrubbery and pleasure grounds and the capacious pew or seat in the Collegiate Church of Manchester.”
 Mr. John Varley and his family took up residency there for the rest of the 1790s.
 John Varley was a keen gardener and occasionally his name appeared in the press among the prize winners at various competitions.

 Following the Varley family at Strangeways Hall was Lieutenant-Colonel Joseph Hanson (1774-1811).
 Joseph Hanson had an illustrious career and was presented at Court to George III.
 He was also presented with a sword, pike and pistols by his regiment in Manchester.
 Hanson had previously been engaged to a daughter of John Varley but it was broken off, supposedly because he was arrested in 1804 for attempting to fight a dual with Colonel John Leigh Phillips on Kersal Moor.
 Hanson used the park at the rear of Strangeways Hall for the training of his rifle corps; one sad incident occurred in 1805 with two cousins named Faulkner and one cousin accidentally fatally shot the other.